hlrs-vis/covise/README.md

   3.1 or newer is required, but currently we suggest CMake 3.7 or newer
 - **XercesC**:
 - **Qt**:
-  Qt 5 is required by the graphical user interface.
+  Qt 5 or 6 is required by the graphical user interface.
-  If you want to use the Qt/Coin3D/SoQt based desktop renderer (QtRender), then this version of Qt has to match the one that SoQt is built against.
+  Not everything, most importantly OddLOT, works with Qt 6 yet.

   For Qt5, you need the following modules:
     - `Qt5Core`